SD › Hoi An › Best Hotels

 - The main attraction in Hoi An is the Old Town, but due to modern building restrictions and limited space, there are very few hotels in Old Town itself.
 So, the outer edges of the Old Town are crammed with mid-range boutique-style hotels, mostly to the south and west and within walking distance.

 - Hoi An has no international-brand high-rise hotels in the immediate area.
-(But there are hundreds in Danang, a well-developed beach town some 30km away.
+But there are hundreds in Danang, a well-developed beach town some 30km away.
 It’s popular to day-trip from Danang, which has better facilities and a glorious beach.

 - Many of the boutique hotels just outside Old Town boast “river views” of the stagnant and narrow offshoot of the Thu Bon River along Old Town’s southern edge.
 Quieter and cheaper hotels are being built along the main stretch of Thu Bon River, which is far more impressive and still only a 10-minute walk from the Old Town.